Poor Dionis: Romantic satire and proto-Symbolist work

 Beyond its seeming cultivation of German philosophy, Poor Dionis is stylistically an homage to German Romanticism.
 It is most closely related to late-18th-century fantasy works by E. T. A. Hoffmann or Novalis.
-Among the Eminescu scholars, Perpessicius, Philippide, Simion and Constantin Ciopraga see a special connection between Dionis and Heinrich von Ofterdingen, the "Blue Flower" minstrel of Novalis' prose.
+Among the Eminescu scholars, Perpessicius, Philippide, Simion and Ciopraga see a special connection between Dionis and Heinrich von Ofterdingen, the "Blue Flower" minstrel of Novalis' prose.
 In addition to this floral motif, Eminescu takes from Novalis the whole narrative device of dream sequences, and the uchronic worldview of "magical idealism".
 From Adelbert von Chamisso, the Romanian writer borrowed a "man without a shadow" motif that had already inspired him to write the 1869 short story "My Shadow".
 Eminescu's characterology is described by several authors as a nod in the direction of J. W. Goethe and his Faust, which also tells the story of an ill-adjusted savant reclaiming the universe.

 Dumitrescu-Bușulenga proposes that Eminescu's Hoffmann-like Romanticism, with more distant echoes from Gothic fiction, takes on German philosophical concepts only as a literary device, while comparatist Matei Călinescu sees both Hoffmann and Eminescu as authors interested in the "absurd" side of fantasy.
 He argues that, in Poor Dionis, readers are slowly immersed into "a mellow chaos of signs", rather than confronted with sheer Gothic terror.
 As read by Botez, the resolution of Poor Dionis appears to be "mocking the readers" and their expectation of logical coherence.
-Following patterns found in Hoffmann and Jean Paul, this technique also announced developments in postmodern literature.Cugetările, a rhyming companion to the novella, have thus been read as "typically Romantic" self-irony, "bohemian cynicism", or a "grave parody".
+Following patterns found in Hoffmann and Jean Paul, this technique also announced developments in postmodern literature.

+Cugetările, a rhyming companion to the novella, have thus been read as "typically Romantic" self-irony, "bohemian cynicism", or a "grave parody".
 According to Vera Călin, the addendum "wittingly paraphrases" Schopenhauerian philosophy, in the playful key of Tomcat Murr.
 The core stanzas are Eminescu's mock defense of an idle and imbecilic feline, who may be the dreamer of the world: